Aczeko/livewire-ai-chat/README.md

 Every message that is sent and every response is shown in the chat history.
 It also remembers the conversation context, though nothing is saved in a database.
 It's using the [OpenAI PHP API client](https://github.com/openai-php/client), that allows you to interact with the OpenAI API.

+Since it is interacting with the OpenAI API, you will need to create an account at [OpenAI](https://openai.com/index/openai-api/) and generate an API Key.

 It also supports dark and light mode, depending on your system-preference.

 </section>